 Jesus uses a familiar Jewish expression when he asks his mother Mary: "What is that to us, woman?"
 At first, it may appear to us that our Lord is addressing his mother abruptly.
 We may have the impression that what concerns Mary is of no concern to her Son.
 However, both the Mother and the Son share one vital concern, ever since Mary consented to be the mother of the Messiah: the salvation of Israel and the Gentiles included.
 Thus, in the Greek text of John's Gospel, we have a Hebraism used by Jesus that reads te emoi kai soi: literally "what to thee and to me".
 This idiom denotes a close personal relationship between the one who is asking the question and the one who is being asked and carries with it a mark of respect and denotes a sharing of interests.
 The Greek word for "Woman" is gynai which in a respectful and polite way is "Madam" or "My Lady" in English.
 Yet Jesus uses the title more in a theologically significant way, as we shall see.

 The closest equivalent to this form of expression in English is “What is that between friends (mother and son)?”
-In the Hebrew NT, this expression reads mah-liy walak isah: “what is there to me and you?”.
-In other words, “What would you have of me, woman, that should concern us?”
-This is the polite form of asking “What would you have me do, woman?” and it implies that the speaker already has an idea of what she would like him to do.
-Jesus is implicitly asking his mother a rhetorical question which is more a declaration and affirmation: “What concern is this matter of the wine to us?”
+In the Hebrew NT, this expression reads mah-liy walak isah: “what is there to me and you”.
+In other words, “What would you have of me, woman?”
+This is the polite form of asking ‘What would you have me do, woman?’ and it implies that the speaker already has an idea of what she would like him to do.
+Jesus is implicitly asking his mother a rhetorical question which is more of a declaration and affirmation: “What concern is this matter of the wine to us?”
 (2 Kg.
 3:13; 2 Chron.
 35:21; 2 Sam.
 16:10).
-This wine is the object of interest, but not in a practical and mundane sense.
+This wine, in the meantime, is the object of interest, but not in a practical and mundane sense.
 Both Mary and Jesus know it signifies something immeasurably more important in a spiritual sense and is connected to Jewish eschatology.
 For this reason, what concerns Mary does in fact concern Jesus, too, and affects him.

-By asking his mother how her concern might concern him as well, Jesus is drawing her closer into association with him in his divine work of salvation.
-He is implicitly asking whether she is willing to go through with what he is about to do, for their relationship to each other will no longer be the same if he does; she will have to let go of her Son and have him be subjected to cruel and humiliating suffering and even an ignominious death at the hands of ungrateful sinners.
+By asking his mother how her concern might affect him, Jesus is drawing her closer to association with him in his divine work of salvation.
+He is implicitly asking whether she is willing to go through with what he is about to do, for their relationship to each other will no longer be the same if he does; she will have to let go of her Son and have him be subjected to cruel and humiliating suffering and even death at the hands of ungrateful sinners.
 So, when Jesus addresses his mother, he is mindful that they share a similar interest far from beneath their common dignity; a concern much more important to them than the replenishing of wine for the wedding guests.
 Mary expects Jesus to perform a miracle and begin his public ministry, knowing full well what the implications are and that the time has arrived for him to make his entrance.
-She has intuited what Jesus already knows and has prepared for this appointed time.

 On this occasion, both the Mother and the Son desire that he begins his public ministry for the spiritual benefit and salvation of Israel and all humanity.
 Still, Jesus wants his mother to affirm whether she is prepared to follow this objective together with him despite the sorrow that will eventually pierce her soul (Lk.
 2:35).
 Mary's concern affects Jesus since it conforms to his Divine will which has taken charge in alignment with his human will.
 The miracle is inevitable.
 Our Lord's hour has indeed come in the form of a sign in the shadow of the Cross.
 Thus, there are no further words from Jesus, but from Mary to the servants in the capacity of the head steward who customarily acted on behalf of the bridegroom and host: "DO WHATEVER HE TELLS YOU."